 LL23 – BSc (Hons) Childhood Development (Including Foundation Year)

 LL51 – BSc (Hons) Health and Social Care Management (Including Foundation Year)

-If you would like to progress onto a degree course in History, English or Welsh in the Workplace at the end of your Foundation Year then you might find that the Foundation Year (Humanities) is more suitable.
+If you would like to progress onto a degree course in History or English at the end of your Foundation Year then you might find that the Foundation Year (Humanities) is more suitable.